What Does This Mean for Your Small Business?

 But the list of impacted pages does not end there!

-As you can see in the image, this children’s association in the UK is also blocked by Australians.
+As you can see in the image, this children's association in the UK is also blocked to Australians.

 Julian Knight, a British Conservative, said Facebook's actions would raise questions over whether the UK government should toughen its upcoming online harms legislation.
 He told The Times: "These bully-boy tactics are absolutely crass and irresponsible, particularly at a time of global pandemic when people need trusted news sources. (https://www.thetimes.co.uk/article/british-mps-round-on-bullyboy-facebook-after-it-blocks-news-in-australia-gv8d002r )